Red Mark Logo

 How are customs fees and taxes handled?
 Do you take care of them?

 While we are obliged to fill out all of the forms required by U.S. Customs, we can not take care of customs fees or any duties or taxes required by your own country.
 This is something we have no control over.
 In some countries the recipient is required to go to their local post office or customs office to pick up the package.
 In others it's taken care of at the door by the mail carrier or the UPS driver, sometimes with varying fees.
+If you have a question about rates, which can change frequently, drop us a line.
+We'll be happy to send a quote.
 As to which shipping method to use: Since every country has its own set of customs rules and regulations, you are the best judge of which method to use.
 So if you have a particular request please be sure to indicate it in the comments box when making your order.
 Otherwise we'll choose what we think is the safest and fastest method.

 How to pay 3, 4 or even 5 times the list price for a single piece of music.